AmedeoRoberto/AmedeoRoberto.github.io/_pages/services.md

 <li> <a href="https://mariodiaztorres.com/itmlss21f.html"> Information Theory, Machine Learning and Statistics Seminar</a>, Host: Mario Diaz, October 2021  </li>
 </ul>

-I am also a co-organiser for the series of interdisciplinary talks "Think and Drink" at ISTA.
+I have also been a co-organiser for the series of interdisciplinary talks "Think and Drink" at ISTA during the academic year 2022-2023.